Justcorplabs/AnalystLab-Africa/README.md

 ## Data Science Internship Project

-This repository contains a multi-week employee attrition project based on the **IBM HR Analytics â€“ Employee Attrition & Performance** dataset.
+This repository contains a multi-week employee attrition project based on the **IBM HR Analytics - Employee Attrition & Performance** dataset.

 The project progresses from exploratory analysis in Week 1, through feature engineering and machine-learning preprocessing in Week 2, to advanced statistical analysis and feature refinement in Week 3.